utdata/rwd-workbench/README.md

 Workbench is based on Python's [pandas]() module, which means you can leverage pandas to do things that Workbench can't do natively.

-This is a collection of some helpful things.
+This is a collection of some of those things.

 ## How it works